 ACAP-Offered at the California campus, the Accelerated Culinary Arts Certificate Program is open only to students who will have completed a bachelor's degree in hospitality management, restaurant management, food science, nutrition, or closely related field by June 1 of the year of their program date.
-We may consider other majors in the fields of marketing and public relations.
-Please submit a personal statement along with your application that speaks to your interest in this field and how your previous education prepares you for success.
+The CIA may consider other majors in the fields of marketing and public relations.
+The applicant must submit a personal statement along with the application that speaks to their interest in this field and how their previous education prepares them for success.